MatrixEditor/matrixeditor.github.io/_posts/hw/2025-11-01-adesto-spi-flash.md

 ---
 title: DIY Chip-Off Firmware Extraction with a RasPi
 author: me
-date: 2025-11-01 00:00:00
+date: 2025-11-01 10:00:00
 categories: [Hardware]
 tags: [":hw", hacking, hardware]
 render_with_liquid: false
+description: In this post I will show you how to read the contents of a simple SPI flash chip using a bare-metal connection to a Raspberry Pi (Model 3 B+).
 ---

-*In this post I will show you how to read the contents of a simple SPI flash chip using a bare-metal connection to a Raspberry Pi (Model 3 B+).*

 > This post builds on some topics already covered in detail in the [fsapi-tools - Firmware Analysis](https://matrixeditor.github.io/fsapi-tools/firmware-analysis.html) - I recommend reading that afterwards for deeper firmware analysis context.
 {: .prompt-info }